fisodd/www-fisodd-com/content/post/right-place.rst

 Once the "dot com" bubble burst, the industry's attention shifted from hyping claims of 'biggest' and 'best' over to managing costs and improving efficiency.
-And here again I ended up with a front-row seat to the next big transformation, this time helping commodity servers (high volume, low cost, x86-based servers) showcase their value proposition versus the existing minicomputers.
+And here again I lucked into a front-row seat to the next big transformation, this time helping commodity servers (high volume, low cost, x86-based servers) showcase their value proposition versus the existing minicomputers.
-Where we had been proving standard Unix could overtake the proprietary systems, now now our challenge was showing that Linux and Microsoft's Windows Server were just as capable and a whole lot cheaper |--| matching the performance results was relatively easy, the harder task was stripping marketing claims down to bare facts and then reassembling a clearer picture of the real costs.
+Where I had been proving standard Unix could overtake the proprietary systems, now now the challenge was showing that Linux and Microsoft's Windows Server were just as capable and a whole lot cheaper |--| matching the performance results was relatively easy, the harder task was stripping marketing claims down to bare facts and then reassembling a clearer picture of the real costs.